 How High Humidity Affects HVAC Systems

-Part of an air conditioner or heat pump’s function is to remove moisture from the air, so the higher the humidity, the harder the system must work to achieve desired results.
+Part of an air conditioner or heat pump’s function is to remove moisture from the air, so the higher the humidity, the harder the system has to work to achieve desired results.
 Older HVAC systems may not be able to deal with excess moisture, resulting in subpar air cooling.
-The same goes for modern systems that operate without filter changes or other maintenance work, or if the installer did not properly size the system for the size and type of your home.
+The same goes for modern systems that operate without filter changes or other maintenance work, or if the installer didn’t properly size the system for the size and type of your home.
 The end result?
 Premature HVAC wear, higher utility bills and poor air quality.

 How Can You Tell If Too Much Moisture Is Ruining Your HVAC?

 An inspection will reveal the condition of your HVAC system, and we recommend homeowners watch out for these telltale signs:

 - The air in your home feels abnormally moist and ‘sticking’ to your skin

 - Windows fog up within minutes of the HVAC switching on